Danville City

 Schedule:

-The Danville Chapter meets on the second Thursday of the month, every other month at noon.
-Meeting locations TBD.
+The Danville Chapter meets on the second Thursday of every month at the Pepsi Building (661 Craghead St. Danville, VA).
 Our schedule for 2023 is below.

 • February 9th